Everything You Need to Know About Missouri's Successful Legal Sports Betting Launch

 8% $272M $27.2M

-Translation: a more competitive market (lower hold) is good for bettors’ prices, while the state still collects meaningful revenue as volume grows.
+Translation: A more competitive market (lower hold) is good for bettors’ prices, while the state still collects meaningful revenue as volume grows.

-🕒 Missouri sports betting highlights
+🕒 Missouri betting highlights

 Prefer the 60-second version?
 This rapid timeline hits the turning points - from the razor-thin vote to the Dec.
 1 go-live - with one-line context for each.